Xi Jinping: Ideology

-Xi has said that "only socialism can save China".
-Xi has also declared Deng Xiaoping's socialism with Chinese characteristics to be the "only correct path to realize national rejuvenation".
-According to BBC News, while the CCP was perceived to have abandoned its communist ideology since it initiated economic reforms in the 1970s, Xi is believed by some observers to be more believing in the "idea of a communist project", being described as a Marxist–Leninist by former Australian prime minister Kevin Rudd.
-Xi's emphasis on prioritizing ideology has included re-asserting the eventual realization of communism as the Party's goal and reprimanding those who dismiss communism as impractical or irrelevant.
+Xi has said that "only socialism can save China."
+Xi has also declared socialism with Chinese characteristics to be the "only correct path to realize national rejuvenation."
+According to BBC News, while the CCP was perceived to have abandoned its communist ideology since it initiated economic reforms in the 1970s, Xi is believed by some observers to be more believing in the "idea of a communist project", and was described as a Marxist–Leninist by former Australian prime minister Kevin Rudd.
+Xi's emphasis on prioritizing ideology has included re-asserting the Party's goal of eventually realizing communism and reprimanding those who dismiss communism as impractical or irrelevant.
 Xi described the communist ideal as the "calcium" in a Party member's spine, without which the Party member would suffer the "osteoporosis" of political decay and be unable to stand upright.

+Xi has supported stronger CCP leadership, saying "government, the military, society and schools, north, south, east and west – the party leads them all."
+During the 100th anniversary of the CCP in 2021, he said that "without the Communist Party of China, there would be no new China and no national rejuvenation," and that "the leadership of the Party is the defining feature of socialism with Chinese characteristics and constitutes the greatest strength of this system."
+Xi has said that "our party is so large, and our country, so huge-it is such that if the Party Central lacks the sole authority to make decisions, nothing can be achieved", comparing the Party Central to the CCP's "cerebrum" and the "central nervous system", and said it "should have the sole authority in making decisions".
+He has called for the further Sinicization of Marxism, referring to adapting Marxism to the Chinese context.
+In July 2021, he formulated the Two Integrations, calling for integrating Marxism with China's specific conditions and China's traditional culture.